-Brother-sister relationships in anime can range from precious (like the Kamado siblings from Demon Slayer) to ecchi and perverted (like the Tanizaki twins from Bungo Stray Dogs).
+Brother-sister relationships in anime can range from precious (like the Kamado siblings in Demon Slayer) to ecchi and perverted (like the Tanizaki twins in Bungo Stray Dogs).

 As long as the trope contributes to plot or character development, it can be acceptable for viewers.
-Remember the episode of Bungo Stray Dogs where Naomi was hurt?
-Junichiro went wild that time!
+Remember the episode of Bungo Stray Dogs where Naomi gets hurt?
+Junichiro went wild and it was great!

 Anime has evolved into a huge culture of its own, so it's common to see influences and inspirations from older anime series showing up in later anime series.
 But direct references?
 Those are pretty rare.

 Some anime series may have "Easter eggs" that overtly reference another anime series.
 Sometimes you have homages or parodies that copy or twist iconic scenes from iconic animes.

 One of the more famous anime series to feature tons of references from well-known anime series is Gintama, which has had interesting moments like when Gintoki dresses like Luffy from One Piece or poses like a character from Jojo's Bizarre Adventure.